fionanealon/iris-data-set-project/README.md

 # Fiona Nealon, 2018-04-1925
 # Iris data set analysis

-# Calculate the median of each column in the numpy array
+# Calculate the minimum of each column in the numpy array

 # Use numpy library to analyse Iris file
 import numpy